United Nations Office for Outer Space Affairs (UNOOSA) and the Ministry of Civil Affairs of the People's Republic of China

 2. Open source data and space based resources to support disaster management

-A range of open source data and is becoming increasingly available which can be used to support all stages of disaster management.
+A range of open source data and space-based information is becoming increasingly available which can be used to support all stages of disaster management.
 There are number of existing platform/projects/initiatives that provide open source data (mainly geo-data).
 Some of these initiatives take advantage of open source data.
 The initiatives such as International Charter Space and Major Disasters , Sentinel Asia and GMES Emergency Response Service are also advancing into new stage where access to the data by end user is given due consideration.
 This session discussed the platform/projects/initiatives that have been taking advantage of open source data and space based resources and will highlight wide range of opportunities for accessing the geospatial data.

 3. Risk assessment and mapping